speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## [Incorporating Your Model](#incorporating-your-model)

-Let's now assume that you designed your fancy neural network in pytorch and you would like to plug it in our benchmark.
+Let's now assume that you designed your fancy neural network in PyTorch and you would like to plug it in our benchmark.
 You're in luck because we've made this step as simple as possible for you!

 Here are the steps you should follow: